jay0011/DAA/README.md

-# Design and Analysis of Algorithm
+# Design and Analysis of Algorithms

 ## welcome 🙌